redhat-developer/devspaces-images/devspaces-traefik/docs/content/providers/kubernetes-ingress.md

 _Optional, Default: []_

 Array of namespaces to watch.
-If left empty, watches all namespaces if the value of `namespaces`.
+If left empty, Traefik watches all namespaces.

 ```yaml tab="File (YAML)"
 providers: